makernexus/prusa-covid19-shield-remix/README.md

    for printing the pin.
 If you chose the *no support* version, you need to use your slicer to create support for these.

+If you have checked out code from github, you might need to first `make` it and reload the STLs in the 3mf.
+The STLs and 3mf are usually only updated in git for a new release (click on the stl in the list on the right in prusa slicer and say 'reload from disk').

 ### Code

 A simple OpenSCAD file that take the original STL and does the necessary